pater234/obsidian-git-sync/APUSH/Unit 6 - the Great Depression/Day 2.md

 - 20,000 veterans and family members protested on the steps of the Capitol, demanding their bonuses
 	- Bonus Army
 - Congress refuses to pass the bill that would give half of their bonus to the veterans
-- Hoover tell the people to leave
+- Hoover told the people to leave
 	- 6,000 people remain
 - The police and army clear the Hooverville ordered by Hoover
 	- Used excessive force